Business

 • Payroll and benefits errors

-This is precisely the breach which is being bridged by the Employer of Record and manpower outsourcing solutions.
+This is precisely the gap that Employer of Record and manpower outsourcing solutions fill.

 What Is an Employer of Record (EOR)?

-An Employer of Record (EOR) is a third party organisation whereby the EOR assumes the legal status of hiring you overseas team whilst you retain control of their daily work and performance.
+An Employer of Record (EOR) is a third-party organisation that assumes the legal responsibility of employing your overseas team while you retain control of their daily work and performance.

 Through employer of record services, Australian businesses can:

-• Employ expatriates without setting up a legal entity in the foreign countries.
+• Hire employees abroad without establishing a legal entity in foreign countries

-• Administer recruiting, contracts, benefits, and statutory contributions.
+• Handle recruitment, contracts, benefits, and statutory contributions

-• Simply stated, the EOR manages the legal employment, and you do the business operations.
+Simply put, the EOR handles the legal employment aspects, allowing you to focus on business operations.

 When Should Australian Companies Use an EOR Model?